Chymyst/chymyst-core/docs/chymyst07.md

 To simplify this example, let us assume that some other reactions will randomly emit `man()` and `woman()` molecules.

-The problem with the above reaction is that it does not respect the linear nature of the queue.
+The problem with the above reaction is that it does not respect the linear order of molecules in the queue.
-If processes emit several `man()` and `woman()` molecules quickly enough, they will be paired up in random order, rather than in the order of arrival in the queue.
+If several `man()` and `woman()` molecules are emitted quickly enough, they will be paired up in random order, rather than in the order of arrival in the queue.
 Also, nothing prevents several pairs to begin dancing at once, regardless of the dancer's positions in the queues.

 How can we enforce the order of arrival on the pairs?

 The only way to do that is to label each `man` and `woman` molecule with an integer that represents their position in the queue.
-However, the external process that emits `man` and `woman` molecules does not know about our ordering requirements.
+However, the external reactions that emit `man` and `woman` will not know about our ordering requirements.
-Therefore, to ensure that the labels are given out consistently, we need our own reaction that assigns the position labels.
+Therefore, to ensure that the labels are given out consistently, we need our own reactions that will assign position labels.

 Let us define new molecules, `manL` representing "man with label" and `womanL` for "woman with label".
-The dancing reaction will become
+The dancing reaction will become something like this,

 ```scala
 val manL = m[Int]